damonallison/notes/writing/blog/posts/2019-03-24-Book-Review-Every-Good-Endeavor.md

 > have with work, and how powerful mindset is to make work meaningful,
 > fullfilling, less stressful, and ultimately more rewarding.

+Work is an increasingly important and demanding part of our lives.
+We spend more waking hours of our lives working than we do with our spouses, families, or our hobbies.
+Work forms our identity, is a source of pride and accomplishment, and is of course a primary source of income.

+But how often do we step back and put work into perspective?
+What are our goals with work?
+Not to move up the ladder - what are our long term goals?
+When we die and look back on our lives, what will we think of our work - the jobs we did, the people we met, the struggles we overcame, the failures, how we acted, etc.

+Let's take a look at the current state of owrk

 ## Current State of Work

-From the dawn of time, people have worked.
-Today, work is an increasingly important part of our lives.
-We spend more and more waking hours of our lives working than anywhere else.
-Work forms our identity, is a source of pride and accomplishment, and, oh by the way, it is how we make money.

 Culture